 I know this because I’ve devoted my career to working with patients who have disabilities, but also because I’ve lived it.

-My younger sister, Marquelle, was born with a serious brain injury and genetic disorder.
-She faced many challenges in her life, but through all of it, her infectious smile and laugh, her loving disposition, and pure joy for life resoundingly impacted every person around her.
+My younger sister, Marquelle, was born with a serious brain injury, genetic disorder and developed cerebral palsy.
+Marquelle faced many challenges in her life, but through all of it, her infectious smile, laugh, loving disposition, and pure joy for life resoundingly impacted every person around her.

-Marquelle passed away eight years ago, and I think about her every day.
+Marquelle passed away twelve years ago, and I think about her every day.
 I am a far better physician and person for knowing, loving and caring for her.

 She’s the reason I do what I do, and she’s why I’m here.